Tax Transcripts, 4506-C & Shutdown Delays

-IRS Tax Return Transcripts (4506-C) During a Government Shutdown
+IRS Tax Return Transcripts (4506-C) During Government Shutdown

 Quick Facts